-You will also find online newspaper Barbados Today (www.barbadostoday.bb) lists employment opportunities on the island.
+You will also find online publication Barbados Today (www.barbadostoday.bb) lists employment opportunities on the island.

-Another great tip for job seekers is scanning employment-related websites.
+Another excellent tip for job seekers is scanning employment-related websites.
 You could additionally consider applying directly to one of Barbados’ employment agencies.
-We’ve made it easy for you – simply refer to our Local Listings for a list of employment agencies to help you along on your job search.
+We’ve made it easy for you – refer to our Local Listings for a list of employment agencies to help you along on your job search.

 Need more information?
-For all you need to know about job seeking on the island, please see our Finding a Job in Barbados page for further information.
+For all you need to know about job seeking on the island, please see our Finding a Job in Barbados page for further details.

-Another important employment consideration is whether you are considered to be a national or non-national to the island.
+Another essential employment consideration is whether you are considered to be national or non-national to the island.

 Important: The potential employer must apply for and submit the work permit application to the Immigration Department, on behalf of the prospective employee.